phalcon/blog/_posts/2021-01-02-article-about-phalcon-german-magazine.md

   - german
   - magazine
 ---
-I'm happy to announce the release of my article dedicated to Phalcon in the December issue of a German magazine called PHP Magazin.
+I'm happy to announce the release of my article dedicated to Phalcon, in the December issue of a German magazine called PHP Magazin.

 <!--more-->